Code-Institute-Submissions/SleepyMan93-cloud_culture/README.md

       AWS_SECRET_ACCESS_KEY = os.environ.get('AWS_SECRET_ACCESS_KEY')
       AWS_S3_CUSTOM_DOMAIN = f'{AWS_STORAGE_BUCKET_NAME}.s3.amazonaws.com'
 - Go to Heroku, in the convig vars, add USE_AWS = True.
 Add the AWS access key and secret access key
-- Remove disable collectstatic from Heroku config vars
+- Remove DISABLE_COLLECTSTATIC=1 from Heroku config vars
 - Create a file called custom_storages.py, adding the following code:

 - In settings.py add the following statements to tell Django where the static files will come form in production: